Saikat1104/Hacker_Rank_Solutions/README.md

-# Hacker_Rank_Solutions
+# Hacker_Rank_python_Solutions
-FInd all possible solutions for the Hacker Rank problems in here .
+Find all possible python solutions for the Hacker Rank problems in here .
 Happy Coding